Ford00520/cipher-bid-vault/README.md

 ## 📄 License

-This project is licensed under the BSD-3-Clause-Clear License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## 🆘 Support